SERVICE AREA

 Bristol's waterfront, walkable downtown, and strong community identity make it one of the most appealing markets on the East Bay.
 Homes range from 18th-century colonials on Hope Street to postwar ranches and modern waterfront builds.
 Roger Williams University and the surrounding professional community create consistent demand.

-The team has represented sellers throughout Bristol's distinct corridors.
+John Long has represented sellers throughout Bristol's distinct corridors.
 John Long understands how to position a Hope Street colonial differently from a Poppasquash waterfront — each requires its own strategy, pricing approach, and buyer profile.
 The town's character is its strongest asset, and the right listing strategy reflects that.

 Why John Long

-The team's practice is built around seller representation.
+The practice is built around seller representation.
 John Long also works with buyers through referrals, repeat clients, and sellers transitioning to their next home.
 John Long has completed nearly 200 transactions across Rhode Island and southeastern Massachusetts since 2013, earning over 100 five-star reviews.

-Every listing benefits from the team's systems-driven approach: data-informed pricing, professional presentation, and a first-principles strategy built around each property's unique position in the market.
+Every listing benefits from a systems-driven approach: data-informed pricing, professional presentation, and a first-principles strategy built around each property's unique position in the market.

 Know the Area